Mathew29/OSU361_MicroserviceA/README.md

 python generator.py
 ```

-## Example of Requesting and Receiving Code
-To receive messages from this microservice, you must connect using ZeroMQ subscriber on tcp://123.0.0.1:5600.

-Example of JSON message to send to this microservice:
+## Example of JSON messages to send to this microservice below:
 ```json
 {
 'username': False,